Homeless Outreach Team (HOT)

 We have health clinics at various drop in centres and services in Sydney.
 We also do street outreach so we might meet you on one of our patrols.

-If you can’t get to a clinic you can also call our number 1800 602 417 and ask for us to come and meet you somewhere that suits you.
 We can help you look after your health and link you with health services of your choice.
 CLICK HERE for health clinic locations and times.

 HOT coordinates all referrals into the Homeless Health Service.

 This video gives you an insight into their work.

 The Assertive Outreach Team provides care coordination to people experiencing primary homelessness (sleeping rough).
 We aim to assist people to access mainstream and specialist healthcare to ensure they are supported in improving their health and wellbeing outcomes.
 We also support clients with their transition into accommodation with a view to establishing strong links with health services in the area that they are housed.

 The After Hours Team operates outside of standard business hours and aims to enable greater access to healthcare for people experiencing homelessness after-hours when there are less available services.
 The team provides primary health care outreach clinics in local homelessness services.

 CAAT offers support to people experiencing high and/or complex needs.
 CAAT provides assessment, intervention and recommendation with a view to improve health outcomes, enhance client wellbeing and reduce unnecessary hospital presentations.
 The CAAT multidisciplinary team includes a Neuropsychologist, Occupational Therapist, Social Worker and Clinical Nurse Specialist.
 Click here for more information about this service.

 Stanford House offers short-term accommodation for people living with HIV who also have complex health needs such as homelessness, substance use or mental health conditions.
 The team also offers outreach services for clients and past residents.
 Residents are case managed externally and are welcome to stay for up to three months.